Contact & Residence Agreements

 Who can apply for a Residence Order?

 Any individual who can 'claim and interest' in the welfare of the child may apply to court for a residence order in their favour.
 This may include parents, but also grandparants, siblings, or even unrelated individuals.
-We can provide a free consultation with one of our experinced family soclicitors to determine whether an application for a residence order is appropriate to your circumstances.

 Does a child have a say in who they live with?